TOP

 • The company's audit committee evaluates the independence and competency of its certified accountants every year.
 In addition to requiring the certified accountants to provide an "Independence Statement", the audit committee also conducts evaluations based on the independence and competency assessment standards and reference AQIs indicators.
 All audit and non-audit services provided by accountants must be reviewed in advance by the audit committee, and there will be no change of accountants for seven years or an accountant's return interval of less than two years.
 Accountants maintain independence in form and substance.
 We also refer to AQIs indicator information to confirm that accountants' audit experience, training hours, professional support and audit investment are better than the industry average, and there are no external inspection deficiencies and penalties.
 The firm also continues to introduce digital audit tools to improve audit quality.

-• CPA assessment results for 2022 were approved by the 9th Board at the 33th Audit Committee meeting held on February 20, 2023 and the 35th Board meeting held on February 22, 2023, confirming that accountants Jui-Hsuan Ho and Kuo-Tyan Hong of Deloitte & Touche both fulfilled the assessment standards for independence and competency.
-A letter of declaration was provided by Deloitte and Touche (download).
+• CPA assessment results for 2023 were approved by the 10th Board at the 9th Audit Committee meeting held on February 19, 2024 and the 10th Board meeting held on February 21, 2024, confirming that accountants Jhih-Fan YU, and Chien-Hung Chou of PwC both fulfilled the assessment standards for independence and competency.
+A letter of declaration was provided by PwC Taiwan.

 4. Does the company set up an appropriate number of suitable personnel responsible for corporate governance matters and appoint a corporate governance manager responsible for corporate governance matters (including but not limited to providing information for directors to perform their functions, assisting directors with legal compliance, handling work related to meetings of the board of directors and the shareholders' meetings in accordance with law, and producing minutes of board meetings and shareholders meetings)?